 **** Nursery Plus Team ****

 THIRD NATIONAL LOCKDOWN- JANUARY 2021 A very happy New Year to you all.
-To keep everyone as safe as possible, Nursery Plus are currently limiting their active in/outreach work to initial observations of new children where settings are open and happy to receive visitors.
-Of course, we will remain available remotely for all other matters and ‘beaver away’ as usual.
-This siutation will be reviewed on 20.01.2021.
+To keep everyone as safe as possible, Nursery Plus are currently limiting their active outreach work to initial observations of new children where settings are open and happy to receive visitors.
+Of course, we will remain available remotely for all other matters.
+Becks is currently only supporting the FSU in- house and therefore not going on outreach.
+This siutation will be reviewed again on 01.02.2021.
 You can find our current risk assessmet below.

 9.11.2020 WE ARE BACK ON OUTREACH SUPPORT but we had to tighten our remit and limit our support to those children who most need us and visits to no more than two settings per week per member of staff.
 This will hopefully further limit any risk of spreading Covid 19 and help to reduce the R-number in Devon further.
 We are sorry if your child’s support has come to a hault and want to assure you that we have discussed with the setting ways of support in our absence.
 We remain available for remote advice throughout this second lockdown.
 Roll on 2nd December!

 In light of the government announcement of a further lockdown starting on Thursday 5th November 2020, Nursery Plus are suspending all outreach work until their position has been clarified and the risks reassessed.
 Please bear with us.

 WELCOME TO THE AUTUMN TERM.
 IT IS GOD TO BE BACK!